Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 chromosome needs reordering in Googa.
 If this fixes the problem, then the marker was simply bad.

 Ok, let's get rid of the bad markers.
 So, highlight each of the crappy markers in yellow in Excel.
 There is likely either one maker with .25 or two makers.
 Remember, the recombination rate is calculated with the marker below it.
 So get rid of the marker below the .25 in case of a single marker with a .25.
 If there are two markers back to back with .25, then get rid of the second one.
 Compile the list of bad markers into your previously created tab-delimited text file named `bad.marks.txt`.
 You only need two columns, Chromosome and Marker, but do not put in a header line.
 Now we can rerun the program calculating intrascaffold error rates with the `bad.marks` version of the last program and see if we get rid of the 0.25 errors.
 It is normal for the last marker in the chromosome to have a large negative value, so don't delete that.

+💡 I created a script that automatically checks bad markers and outputs them in the `bad.marks.txt`. run `check_bad_marks.sh` script.
+This script can be run twice; the first run auto-detects `intrascaff_v1.txt`.
+Discover the bad markers, then when step 12 is complete, re-run `check_bad_marks.txt` and it will auto detect `intrascaff_v2.txt` and apply a stricter threshold (i.e. going from 0.25 to 0.1).
+This script is also better than doing the bad marker removal manually, as it traces back each window and calculates a score based on which it chooses which window to exclude and which to ket (i.e. not always the second window)

 ## Step 12: GOOGA: Calculate Rntra-scaffold Recombinational Fractions After Removing Bad Markers
 Run: `step12_hmm.intrascaff.R.badmarks.py` using `step12_intrascaff_rec_badmarks.sh`.
 This will take a few hours.